Classical period (music): Strings

 In the Baroque era, the double bass players were not usually given a separate part; instead, they typically played the same basso continuo bassline that the cellos and other low-pitched instruments (e.g., theorbo, serpent wind instrument, viols), albeit an octave below the cellos, because the double bass is a transposing instrument that sounds one octave lower than it is written.
 In the Classical era, some composers continued to write only one bass part for their symphony, labeled "bassi"; this bass part was played by cellists and double bassists.
 During the Classical era, some composers began to give the double basses their own part.

 Woodwinds

-It was commonplace for all orchestras to have at least 2 winds, usually oboes, flutes, clarinets, or sometimes English horns (see Symphony No. 22 (Haydn).
+It was commonplace for all orchestras to have at least 2 winds, usually oboes, flutes, clarinets, bassoons, or sometimes English horns (see Symphony No. 22 (Haydn).
 Patrons also usually employed an ensemble of entirely winds, called the harmonie, which would be employed for certain events.
 The harmonie would sometimes join the larger string orchestra to serve as the wind section.